PurdueMINDS/SPNN/README.md

 train_x.txt and test_x.txt are the ids of the sampled subgraph.
 Thank Carlos Teixeira for kindly giving us early access to his subgraph sampling software

-Friendster dataset is available for download upon request by email to the authors.
+Friendster dataset is available for download under the name "friendster-public.zip" here: ftp://ftp.cs.purdue.edu/pub/MINDS/

+To use Friendster data, just make sure you reference the correct directory, e.g. FriendsterB, and ajust the parameters of your task.
+More information about the dataset is in its README.md file.
+Please, refer to that.

+If you make use of any of these datasets, please cite the following paper:

+@inproceedings{meng2018subgraph,
+title={Subgraph Pattern Neural Networks for High-Order Graph Evolution Prediction}, author={Meng, Changping and Mouli, S. Chandra and Ribeiro, Bruno and Neville, Jennifer}, booktitle={AAAI}, year={2018}
+}

+.